maxwelljens/gibman/README.md

 ## Environment variables

-While `gibman` does make extensive use of ANSI colour sequences in its output, it does respect the [`NO_COLOR`](https://no-color.org/) environment variable, disabling colour if it is set to any value.
+While `gibman` makes extensive use of ANSI colour sequences in its output, it does respect the [`NO_COLOR`](https://no-color.org/) environment variable, disabling colour if it is set to any value.

 ## Installing